ali5ter/weedout/README.md

 initialized as an Input so the script can check if it is False (or GPIO.LOW) to detect if push switch pressed.

+In retrospect, de-bouncing the switch using software was not as effective as expected.
+Using a [simple voltage smoothing circuit](http://raspberrypihobbyist.blogspot.com/2014/11/debouncing-gpio-input.html) would have been better.

 ## Running the script
 Just run the `weedout.py` script, like this